bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 2.0.5

+- Fixed typo with originMarker setup.
+- Made the originMarkerDim setting optional when setting a custom origin marker image - defaults to 32px by 32px.
+- Removed geocodeErrorAlert language option and switched error alerts to custom exceptions so users aren't shown multiple alerts.
+- Fixed bug with inline directions where close icon wasn't being removed on page reload.
+- Added callbackListClick that fires when a list element is clicked.
+- Added callbackMarkerClick that fires when a map marker is clicked.

 ### Version 2.0.4

 * Fixed bug with maxDistance and pagination setting combination.
 The last page of of the pagination results was set to